stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

     // both x and y are f32
 ```

 Time to revisit `match` with some new patterns.
-The first is exactly like a `let`
+The first two patterns are exactly like `let`
 destructuring - it only matches tuples with first element zero, but _any_ string;
 the second adds an `if` so that it only matches `(1,"hello")`.